juntylpro1/secure-enterprise/iam-tp-template-create.md

 Before you can delete a trusted profile template version, you must remove all assignments for that version of the template.
 Delete a specific version by completing the following steps:

-1. List the trusted profile templates in your enteprise account and note the `ProfileTemplate` ID and version in the response for the tempalte version that you want to delete.
+1. List the trusted profile templates in your enteprise account and note the `ProfileTemplate` ID and version in the response for the template version that you want to delete.

    ```bash
    curl -X GET 'https://iam.test.cloud.ibm.com/v1/profile_templates?account_id=5bbe28be34524sdbdaa34d37d1f2294a' -H 'Content-Type: application/json' -H 'Authorization: Bearer $TOKEN'